-This year, Ohio Citizen Action will partner with Power A Clean Future Ohio (PCFO) with a renewed focus on policies and processes that prioritize the most-impacted communities in Ohio, especially neighborhoods where Black, Indigenous and People of Color (BIPOC) represent the majority of the population, as well as low-income Appalachian communities.
+Ohio Citizen Action partners with Power A Clean Future Ohio (PCFO) for a renewed focus on policies and processes that prioritize the most-impacted communities in Ohio, especially neighborhoods where Black, Indigenous and People of Color (BIPOC) represent the majority of the population, as well as low-income Appalachian communities.
 Efforts like the PCFO Equity Coaching & GHG Inventory Program and the “Listen Lead Share” model - a community-input and coalition-building campaign - will bring new voices into the collective conversation about how we build clean energy future that serves all Ohioans.

 Our imperfect union is in turmoil, choking on the deadly long-term effects of systemic racism.
 So many can’t breathe through the toxins literally and figuratively polluting a culture built on racism and inequality -- a system that relies on the sacrifices of the marginalized many for the comfort of a powerful few.

 This systemic bigotry guarantees that every crisis hits vulnerable communities much harder than others.
 Pandemics.
 Violence and brutality.
 Poisonous climates.
 As Eric Holthaus recently wrote, “Climate change is racist because the system that caused it is racist….
 The urgency of climate change is also an urgency for racial justice.”
 As our democracy finds its way through this fragile time, we must focus on these intertwined issues.
 And the scale of our collective response must reflect the enormous scale of the problems before us.